-The process for placing land in a conservation easement is tailored to the unique features of each property, and it can take just a few months, or stretch on for much longer.
+The process for placing land in a conservation easement is similar across most organizations that hold easements.
+The pace can typically be tailored to the landowner’s goals, and it can take just a few months, or stretch on for a year or more.

 - The Trust’s staff meets with the landowner and visits the property.
 We discuss the landowner’s goals for their land.
 The Trust evaluates and researches the land, including natural and historic features, conservation or public policy designations, legal description, and how the land aligns with the local comprehensive land use plan.